DragonsInn/Birdcons/IconList.md

 - weapon-ranged-slingshot
 - weapon-thrown-bomb
 - weapon-thrown-boomerang
-- weapon-thrown-chakram
+- weapon-thrown-chakram : A ring with a visible edge.
-- weapon-thrown-throwingknife
+- weapon-thrown-throwingknife : A small knife.
+The edge looks less sharp than a dagger's edge.
-- weapon-trap-caltrop
+- weapon-trap-caltrop : A set of 3 caltrops.

 ## Status icons
 - status-dead : A skull and crossbones.